geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 AI responses support Markdown, including bullets and fenced SQL examples.
 Fenced code blocks render as separate code boxes.

-When an AI response includes a SQL or SuiteQL code block, use `Insert to SuiteQL Editor` to replace the current editor text with that SQL, or `Merge to Current Query` to append it to the current editor text for comparison or manual editing.
+When an AI response includes a SQL or SuiteQL code block, use `Insert to Query Editor` to replace the current editor text with that SQL, or `Merge to Current Query` to combine it with the current editor text.
+The `Use AI query merging` checkbox controls whether merge asks NetSuite AI to produce one combined query.
+AI merging may use NetSuite AI tokens; when AI is unavailable, the app shows a warning and falls back to a basic append-style merge.

 It can still answer broader NetSuite, SuiteQL, SuiteScript, SDF, analytics, and reporting questions when that helps the workflow.